duneroadrunner/SaferCPlusPlus/README.md

-Jun 2016
+Jul 2016

 ### Overview

-A collection of safe data types that are compatible with, and can substitute for, common unsafe native C++ types.
+"SaferCPlusPlus" is essentially a collection of safe data types that are compatible with, and can substitute for, common unsafe native C++ types.
 Currently these include:

 - A [fast](#simple-benchmarks), [safe replacement for native pointers](#registered-pointers) that, unlike std::shared_ptr for example, does not take ownership of the target (and so can point to objects on the stack).